School Camps Abroad in Thailand

 Day 1

-• Camper tests, English, IT , teamwork.
+• Camper tests: English, IT , teamwork skills.

-• Forming camper teams.
+• Making camper teams.

 Final Camp Days

-• Finalizing presentations and preparing for debates and shows.
+• Final presentations, debates and shows.

-• Winners announced and awards
+• Winners are announced and awards given.

-• Bye bye time, see you again!
+• Showtime and bye bye time, see you again!

 Campers are Thai, Lao and Burmese also Karen village refugee and migrant youth.
 Number of campers are normally 35 per camp.
 Camper teams consist of 5-8 campers.